 Prior to founding Global 7 Entertainment in 2010, Kwajo founded 7Bills Entertainment in 1996.
 The company showcased artists such as Angel Duss, Blacks, and Ray Smoove and released the albums Ghetto Concept (1998) and Ghetto Concept Presents…7Bills All-Stars: Da Album (2002).
-Both compilations featured collaborations with artists including Snow, Maestro, Kardinal Offishall, Red-1, Ironside, and Sticky Fingaz—American rapper, actor and member of hip-hop group Onyx.
+Both compilations featured collaborations with artists including Snow, Maestro, Kardinal Offishall, Red-1, Ironside and Sticky Fingaz— an American rapper, actor and member of 1990's hip-hop group Onyx.

-With music at the core of Kwajo’s longstanding career, he has propelled his career in the corporate sector with Gold Cedi Goldfields Ltd. (GCG)—a subsidiary of Ashanti Minerals Group.
-The company is headquartered in Toronto but is also stationed in British Columbia, and internationally in Ghana, Kwajo’s country of ethnicity.
+With music at the core of Kwajo’s longstanding career, he has propelled his career in the corporate sector with Gold Cedi Goldfields Ltd.—a subsidiary of Ashanti Minerals Group.
+The company is headquartered in Toronto but is also stationed in British Columbia]], and internationally in Ghana, Kwajo’s country of origin.
 GCG has provided employment and support for Ghanaian locals, and has administered scholarship funding for Ghanaian students to further their education in Canada.

 - "Certified" (1993) - Single

 - "E-Z on Tha Motion" (1994) - Single

 - Ghetto Concept Presents…7Bills All-Stars: Da Album (2002)

 - "Here We Go Again" feat.
 Lil' Flip (2004) - Single